GandaG/fomod-designer/docs/source/advanced.rst

 Advanced Usage
 ==============

-Welcome to the ``Advanced Usage`` section.
+For the advanced users and everyone who knows their way around a FOMOD installer.
+In this section you'll find descriptions of the tags and nodes themselves - what they are, how to use them and examples when needed.

+There are no restrictions when using the ``Advanced View``, we trust that you know what you're doing.
 This is recommended for people who already know how to create/modify XML installers and are interested in speeding up their work or for users who want more customization options than the ``Basic View`` offers.